A Tutorial on Meta-Reinforcement Learning: Multi-agent RL

 Some PPG papers focus on improving the distribution of other agents using meta-gradients, in order to improve generalization to new agents.
-These papers focus on the curriculum of opponents to best support learning in a population-based training setting.
-One method iterates between PPG meta-learning over a distribution of fixed opponents and adding the best-response to the meta-learned agent back to the population \citep{gupta2021dynamic}.
-Alternatively, one method uses meta-gradients or evolutionary strategies to optimize a neural network to produce opponent parameters.
-The opponent parameters are chosen to maximize the learning agent's worst case performance \citep{feng2021neural}.
+See Section~\ref{sec:ppg} for a discussion of meta-gradient estimation.
+These papers focus on the curriculum of opponents to best support learning in a population-based training setting. \citet{gupta2021dynamic} iterates between PPG meta-learning over a distribution of fixed opponents and adding the best-response to the meta-learned agent back to the population.
+Alternatively, \citet{feng2021neural} uses meta-gradients or evolutionary strategies to optimize a neural network to produce opponent parameters.
+The opponent parameters are chosen to maximize the learning agent's worst case performance.
 Both methods use the distribution of agents to create a robust agent capable of generalizing across many other agents.

 Finally, some PPG papers introduce additional mechanisms to handle non-stationarity.
 In order to resolve all non-stationarity, all other (adaptive or non-adaptive) agents must repeatedly reset to their initial policies eventually.
 While this has been explored \citep{papoudakis2020variational,zintgraf2021deep,charakorn2021learning}, PPG methods tend to allow other agents to continue to learn \citep{al2018continuous,foerster2018learning}, or even to meta-learn \citep{kim2021policy}, without resetting.
 Each PPG method addresses the non-stationary learning of other agents in a different way.
 For example, \citet{al2018continuous} propose meta-learning how to make gradient updates such that performance improves against the subsequent opponent policy, over various pairs of opponent policies.
 In contrast, \citet{foerster2018learning} derive a policy gradient update such that one agent meta-learns assuming the rest follow an exact policy gradient, and \citet{kim2021policy} derive a policy gradient update assuming all agents sample data for meta-learning.